breakintoprogram/agon-mos/README.md

 It also provides an API for file I/O and other common operations for BBC Basic for Z80 and other third-party applications.

+### System Requirements

+* A 32GB or less micro-SD card formatted FAT32

 ### MOS Commands

 * `CAT`: Directory listing of the current directory.
 Aliases include `DIR` and `.`